Ming0818/Speech-Lab/Lab2/Readme.md

 <img src="https://github.com/Celiali/Speech-Lab/blob/master/Lab2/figure/4-9.png" width=180/>

 We can see that they both take 6 rounds to converge.
-But the first model starts with higher likelihood and converges to a higher likelihood.
+But the first model starts with higher likelihood and converges to a higher likelihood because it is the right model.